My name is Chris Tsakalakis

 The other grown up thing that happened to me was open heart surgery.
 It happened in 2009 to address a genetic valve issue.
 My wife and I ran a marathon 15 months later, and I continue to exercise regularly.

 Because of my experience with heart disease, I became a volunteer for the American Heart Association (AHA) in 2011.
-I currently serve as the chairman of the board for the AHA's Western States region.
+I currently serve on the board for the AHA's Western States Affiliate.